- 01. Essential IT Equipment

 Essential IT Equipment

 Choosing between a desktop computer and a laptop is often the first question you'll ask yourself.
-It can be difficult to choose between portability and comfort when working.
-Of course, the computer isn’t the only thing you need to consider when it comes to working.
-Let's have quick look at the other components you need to consider.
+It can be challenging to choose between portability and comfort when working.
+But, of course, there are several other factors one must consider when looking forward to buying a computer.
+Let's have a quick look at the different essential aspects for you to examine.

-When you buy a computer, there are a number of things you have to buy in order for it to work like a screen, a keyboard, and a tower, at least.
-If you're buying a notebook, all of these are built into one.
+When you buy a computer, you have to buy several things alongside for it to work.
+For example, a screen, a keyboard, and a tower, at least.
+However, if you're buying a notebook, all of these are built into one already.

-In general, it's a good idea to get your harddisks at the same time since you'll need them to quickly and effectively save your data.
+In general, it's a good idea also to get your hard disks at the same time since you'll need them to quickly and effectively save your data.

 You'll also need to consider: